heroku/devcenter-jetty-runner/README.md

 ## Run your Application

-To generate the start scripts simply run:
+To build your application simply run:

     :::term
     $ mvn package